 - Season the ground pork with salt and pepper and then mix well.

-- Heat a wok over medium low heat.
-When hot add the ground pork and wood ear mushrooms.
-Cook for 5-6 mins, stirring it constantly.
-Use a spatula to break the meat into small pieces.
-Add the diced onions and cook for another 2 mins.
-Transfer the filling into a clean bowl.
+- Heat a wok over medium heat and add the ground pork and wood ear mushrooms.
+Cook until the pork has browned while breaking the meat into small pieces.
+Add in the onions and cook until they have softened before transferring in to bowl.

-- To serve, place the banh cuon rolls on a plate.
-Top with the bean sprouts, cucumbers, fresh herbs and steamed pork roll.
-Sprinkle with fried onions and serve with a generous side of fish sauce dipping sauce.
+- Cut the steamed rolls into bite sized pieces and arrange the vegetables and pork roll on to a large plate.
+Place the banh cuon rolls on a plate and top with the bean sprouts, cucumbers, fresh herbs and steamed pork roll.
+Garnish with fried onions and serve with a side of fish sauce.